 REAL ESTATE INVESTMENT: Qualified Opportunity Zone Fund

-We are in the middle of the 2022 tax season, but it is not too late to shelter your capital gains from last year.
+It is not too late to shelter your capital gains from last year.
 The Qualified Opportunity Zone Fund Program allows investors to defer, or entirely eliminate, federal taxes on capital gains (and 1231 gains) from qualifying investments.

 The Opportunity Zone program has been around since 2017 but, since the Pandemic, it has received some beneficial tweaks you should know about.